scholarist/gittexts/Thoreau/2011-08-23-Butterflies.md

 August 22 2011

 Read a notice from the Journal for 6.2.1855.
-Thoreau had harvest a butterfly cocoon from the forest and pinned it on a window sill in his room after a walk on 5.24.1855.
+Thoreau had harvested a butterfly cocoon from the forest and pinned it on a window sill in his room after a walk on 5.24.1855.
 He forgot about it until Sophia called to tell him there was a moth in his room.
 They watched it emerge from